whoim2/mavlink-display/README.md

 Store last data to eeprom and display on power on, if no fresh telemetry.
 If telemetry lost, display last data.

-Build: connect display to Arduino on gnd, vcc, scl, sda pins; upload sketch; connect GND and RX pin arduino to GND and TX pins rc/qczek telemetry output
+Build: connect display to Arduino on gnd, vcc, scl, sda pins; install libs from used_libs.zip; upload sketch; connect GND and RX pin arduino to GND and TX pins rc/qczek telemetry output
 Power on device.
 Enjoy, this is easy way to see last telemetry data on crash / lost your aircraft.